Connecticut

 Right to Appeal

 If a controller denies a consumer rights request, the consumer has the right to appeal.
-The controller must respond to the appeal within 60 days, explaining any actions taken and reasons for the decision.
+The controller must respond within 60 days, explaining any actions taken and reasons for the decision.
 If the appeal is denied, the controller must provide information on how to file a complaint with the Connecticut Attorney General.

 Universal Opt-Out Preference Signals